-Research and development expenses consist of development costs associated with the research and development of our product candidates and cellular programming technology.
+Research and development expenses consist of costs associated with the research and development of our product candidates and cellular programming technology, and the performance of research activities under our collaboration agreements.
 These costs are expensed as incurred and include:

-- salaries and employee-related costs, including stock-based compensation; - costs associated with conducting our preclinical, clinical and regulatory activities, including fees paid to third-party professional consultants and service providers; - costs incurred under clinical trial agreements with investigative sites; - costs for laboratory supplies; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - charges associated with the achievement of milestones pursuant to our asset acquisition of Verio Therapeutics Inc., or Verio, that was completed in April 2010; and - facilities, depreciation and other expenses including allocated expenses for rent and maintenance of facilities.
+- salaries and employee-related costs, including stock-based compensation; - costs associated with conducting our preclinical, clinical and regulatory activities, including fees paid to third-party professional consultants and service providers; - costs incurred under clinical trial agreements with investigative sites; - costs incurred under our collaboration agreements; - costs for laboratory supplies; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - charges associated with the achievement of milestones pursuant to our asset acquisition of Verio Therapeutics Inc., or Verio, that was completed in April 2010; and - facilities, depreciation and other expenses including allocated expenses for rent and maintenance of facilities.

-We plan to increase our current level of research and development expenses for the foreseeable future as we continue the development of our product candidates and cellular programming technology.
+We plan to increase our current level of research and development expenses for the foreseeable future as we continue the development of our product candidates and cellular programming technology, and as we perform research activities under our collaboration agreement with Juno.
 Our current planned research and development activities over the next twelve months consist primarily of the following: